Zeyad-37/RxRedux/README.md

 ### Option A: Activities/Fragments extend abstract classes
 Your Activities or Fragments need to extend BaseActivity<PModel, ViewModel> or BaseFragment<PModel, ViewModel>.
 These base classes handle life cycle events.
-You will need to implement 8 methods and initialize your Intents stream, more on that in a bit.
+You will need to implement 7 methods and initialize your Intents stream, more on that in a bit. <br />
 First method: initialize().
-You should instantiate all your dependencies here, including your ViewModels.
+You should instantiate all your dependencies here, including your ViewModels.<br />
 Second method: setupUI().
-Here you setContentView() and all other ui related stuff.
+Here you setContentView() and all other ui related stuff.<br />
 Third method: showError(String message).
 Given the error message, provide an implementation to display it on the screen.
-Could be SnackBars, Toast messages, error dialogs or whatever.
+Could be SnackBars, Toast messages, error dialogs or whatever.<br />
 Forth method: toggleViews(boolean isLoading).
-Given a boolean value indicating if the current state is a loading state, you should enable/disable buttons, hide/show progress bars and so on.
+Given a boolean value indicating if the current state is a loading state, you should enable/disable buttons, hide/show progress bars and so on.<br />
 Fifth method: renderSuccessState(S state).
-Given a state, provide an implementation to display that success state.
+Given a state, provide an implementation to display thatsuccess state.<br />
 Sixth method: initialStateProvider().
-Provide the initial state of the view.
+Provide the initial state of the view.<br />
 Seventh method: intents().
-Provide an Observable of the intents.
+Provide an Observable of the intents.<br />
 ### Option B: Activities/Fragments implement BaseActivity/Fragment interfaces
 Activities/Fragments will override the viewModel and viewState from the interface IBaseActivity/Fragment